vijaykchhipa/Linear_Regression_Bike_Sharing_Assignment/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@vijaykchhipa] - feel free to contact me!